 CBDCE, formerly known as the National Certification Board for Diabetes Educators (NCBDE), was established in 1986 to promote the interests of diabetes educators, now known as diabetes care and education specialists, and the public at large by granting certification to qualified health professionals involved in the care and education of persons with diabetes through the establishment of eligibility requirements and development of a written Examination.
 The CBDCE certification process is a voluntary testing program used to assess the qualified health professional's knowledge in diabetes care and education.
-CBDCE is committed to maintaining the quality and integrity of the CDCES credential.
+CBDCE is committed to maintaining the quality and integrity of the CDCES[®] credential.

-CDCES Credential
+CDCES[®] Credential

-The credential demonstrates to people with prediabetes and diabetes, employers, and third party payers that the CDCES possesses distinct and specialized knowledge, thereby promoting quality of care for people with diabetes.
+The credential demonstrates to people with prediabetes and diabetes, employers, and third-party payers that the CDCES[®] possesses distinct and specialized knowledge, thereby promoting quality of care for people with diabetes.
 When the first Examination was offered in 1986, 1,248 health professionals successfully completed the certification process to become the inaugural group of CDEs.
-The CDE credential transitioned to the new title of CDCES in 2020.
-There were 19,716 CDCES credentialed health professionals as of January 1, 2021.
-The CDCES credential has become the recognized standard for competence in diabetes care and education.
-As the number of individuals diagnosed with prediabetes and diabetes continues to increase, it is important for them to have access to the services of a CDCES.
+The CDE[®] credential transitioned to the new title of CDCES[®] in 2020.
+Through the end of 2021, there were 19,594 CDCES[®] credentialed health professionals.
+The CDCES[®] credential has become the recognized standard for competence in diabetes care and education.
+As the number of individuals diagnosed with prediabetes and diabetes continues to increase, it is important for them to have access to the services of a CDCES[®].